IMPORTANT: DEADLINE TO SUBMIT APPLICATIONS EXTENDED UNTIL 1 JUNE 2020.

 - All academic fields will be considered.

-- CV, maximum two pages and a list of 6 publications.
+- CV, maximum two pages including a list of no more than 6 publications;

-- A copy of your PhD certificate plus evidence of proficiency in either English or German.
+- evidence of proficiency in either English or German;

 - TWAS-DFG Cooperation Visits do not include provisions for accompanying family members.